mako3h/IndividualAssignment2/README.md

  I added a poly poly paper boat to the scene in which I retreived from online at the unity asset store.
 Here is the link. https://assetstore.unity.com/packages/3d/lowpoly-paper-boat-61369

 <<<<<<< HEAD
-I added a poly poly paper boat to the scene in which I retreived from online at the unity asset store.
-Here is the link. https://assetstore.unity.com/packages/3d/lowpoly-paper-boat-61369
 =======
 ![flatWaves](https://user-images.githubusercontent.com/122996304/228300795-bc2dc217-50c2-4852-98e9-887bc524a43e.PNG)
 >>>>>>> f6356e8b465e82c57d31dfc533f57c1851823d77